laikayeekelly/CTS_Regression_Test/README.md

 ### 3.1 Installing xsltproc or Saxon

-1. Install xsltproc if Linux/MacOS is being used, install Saxon if WindowsOS is being used.
+1. For Linux/MacOS, install xsltproc.
+For WindowsOS, install Saxon.

-2. The installation step can be found from the webpage of specific xslt processor developer
+2. The installation step can be found from the webpage of the specific xslt processor developer

 ### 3.2 Run the regression test plan generating system

-1. Run the xslt processor document with the input of the xsl document (regression.xsl) and the xml document of the CTS Report.
-User should also specify the output file with the use of the command provided by specific xslt processor.
+1. Run the xslt processor to generate the xml document of the regression test plan.

+For xsltproc, the command should be 'xsltproc -o (output xml file name) regression.xsl (input xml file name)'

+For Saxon on Java platform, the command should be 'java -jar saxon9he.jar -o (output xml file name) regression.xsl (input xml file name)'

 ### 3.3 Run CTS Regression Test